Participate in NSF Standards Development

 A unique feature of the NSF process is the review of all standards by the NSF Council of Public Health Consultants.

-The Council of Public Health Consultants is composed of representatives of professional organizations, federal and state regulatory agencies, and academic institutions, as well as nationally or internationally recognized individuals who have demonstrated leadership in the public health and environmental fields.
+The NSF Public Health Council is composed of representatives of professional organizations, federal and state regulatory agencies, and academic institutions, as well as nationally or internationally recognized individuals who have demonstrated leadership in the public health and environmental fields.
 The council provides advice to NSF by:

 • Developing standards to serve the protection of public health